RarelyCharlie/rarelycharlie.github.io/_howto/block-noni.md

 ### Blocking mail
 Blocking Noni does not stop unwanted e-mail notifications.
 To remove the e-mail, use your e-mail provider's anti-spam filters.

-For example, you could filter mail from `noreply@7cupsoftea.com` that contins the word Noni.
+For example, you could filter mail from `noreply@7cupsoftea.com` that contains the word Noni.

 Alternatively, you might be able to use the links at the bottom of any of the e-mails to unsubscribe, but unsubscribing will affect other notifications, not just the notifications caused by Noni.